hpc-maths/samurai/docs/source/tutorial/reaction_diffusion.rst

 Reaction operator
 +++++++++++++++++

+The reaction operator is a local scheme, which we build using the :doc:`dedicated framework <../reference/local_schemes>`.
 We start by declaring a configuration object that holds the static properties of the operator.

 .. code-block:: c++